 We are banking the miles we earn for our upcoming expansion of Pamper Nail Gallery into other U.S. cities in 2019.
 The points will be helpful to offset the cost of travel to and from all of the stores during construction and upon initial soft opening.

 Every little bit counts and credit card rewards points are a great way to help startups save on costs while continuing to grow.
 For that, we are very appreciative of the benefits and rewards American Express and Chase provide.

-What lessons have you learned about borrowing money along the way?
+What lessons have you learned about borrowing money?

 Borrowing money is a privilege to be respected – as all business relationships are to be respected.
 We enjoy protections and advantages from credit cards that we would like to enjoy in perpetuity.

 Building a good, long-term relationship from the outset as a small business will help us in the long run.

 We always pay our balance in full.
 American Express and Chase are taking a chance on us, and we need to ensure that the early trust they placed in us remains strong and that we respect that trust.